chimney regulations and laws in colorado

 Castle Rock

-Castle Rock adheres to the 2012 International Residential Code (IRC), setting high standards for chimney construction and safety.
-Annual inspections are recommended to ensure systems remain safe and functional, focusing on detecting creosote buildup and structural issues.
-Permits are required for open burning and any construction or repair work, reinforcing the city’s commitment to safety and compliance with industry standards.
+Castle Rock adheres to the 2012 International Residential Code (IRC), which sets high standards for chimney construction and safety.
+Annual inspections are recommended to ensure systems remain safe and functional, with a focus on detecting creosote buildup and structural issues.
+Permits are required for open burning and any construction or repair work, reinforcing thecity’ss commitment to safety and compliance with industry standards.

 chimney regulations in castle rock